Navdeep-Dhindsa/bootstrap-gww/README.md

 Any suggestions : Write to me navdeep.s.dhindsa@gmail.com

-Next step is to improve it by trying other form of positivity matrix
+**I am now trying to use this idea for different matrix models, if you have any more ideas around it, ping me at above email**

-Result for Wilson loop and and second winding:
+Result for Wilson loop and and higher windings:

 **W vs $\lambda$**